 Residence Hall Renovations starting in 2014

 The $10 million, 15-month project will completely renovate and modernize Pauley, Rorem, Tarr, and Dows halls, four residence halls built in the 1960s that house a total of about 300 students.
-Work will begin immediately following the end of the academic year on May 11 and continue through August 2015.
+Work will continue through August 2015.